 All staff have an awareness of specific safeguarding issues - some of which are listed below.
-Staff are made aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger.
+Staff are made aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.